run-x/opta-docs/content/en/Reference/_index.md

 ---
-title: "Reference"
+title: "References"
-linkTitle: "Reference"
+linkTitle: "References"
 weight: 5
+description: >
+  Opta config reference
 ---

-## What's an Opta module?
+# What's an Opta module?

 The heart of Opta is a set of "Modules" which basically map to cloud resources that need to get created.
 Opta yamls reference these under the `modules` field.